jizusun/jizusun.github.io/_posts/2018-05-17-software-testing-anti-patterns.markdown

 If you have the time luxury to further expand the test suite, make sure that you understand the diminishing returns before wasting time on tests with little or no value.

-### Anti-Pattern 5 - Testing internal implementation 反模式 5 - 测试内部实现
+### Anti-Pattern 5 - Testing internal implementation 反模式5 - 测试了内部实现

 More tests are always a good thing.
 Right?